 Our policies and supporting procedures affirm we are a ‘well school community’.

 Mental, physical and emotional wellbeing are essential pre-conditions for successful learning: this is our strongly held view.
 We expect each person in our school to understand, value and actively promote the wellbeing of all members of our community.
-To support this view, we have an experienced Wellbeing Team consisting of a Wellbeing Leader, two social workers, a provisional psychologist and a Defence Student Mentor.
+To support this view, we have an experienced Wellbeing Team consisting of a wellbeing leader, two social workers, a provisional psychologist and a defence force student mentor.
+If you are an Australian Defence Force family, visit here for more information about the support service offered at our College.

 The role of this team is to work closely with students, families, Learning Community Leaders, Learning Mentors and our Diverse Learning Needs Unit.